-This post was written by Abraham Sculley, Speaks 2 Inspire:
+This blog was written by Abraham Sculley, Founder, Speaks 2 Inspire:

 It seems like the COVID-19 pandemic has pushed every industry to its limit, and the world of education is no exception.
 Students are struggling with mental health challenges at unprecedented levels and faculty burnout has led to widespread staffing shortages.

 With educators, administrators, and support staff stretched so thin, it’s difficult to simply do the job – much less make positive strides for mental health.
 What role are mentors expected to play right now?

 According to a recent survey by the JED foundation, 82% of college students deal with anxiety and 63% struggle with depression.
 Young adults need our help now more than ever.
 One thing is clear: going beyond the literal job description can save lives.